The Hellenic Foundation for Culture (HFC):

 HFC has created a network of branches outside Greece organising cultural events, disseminating Greek books, promoting Greek cinema, and teaching the Greek language.

-The HFC branches are based in: Alexandria, Belgrade, Berlin, Bucharest, Odessa, Trieste.
+The HFC branches are based in: Alexandria, Belgrade, Berlin, Bucharest, Moscow, Odessa, Trieste.

 HFC is a member of two European cultural networks: